 Another reason is that COVID stimulus money is going out to households, giving them the ability to do home renovations that may have been on their wish lists for a while.

-If you want to do a smart home addition during a renovation project, where should you get started?
+If you want to add smart home systems during a renovation project, where should you get started?
 Trying to do too much, too fast can end up with wires being crossed (literally) between your AV technician, your contractor, and your electrician.

 Also, if you haven’t had smart technology in your home before, going big could be too much of a change all at once, so often it’s best to start simple.
 You can also lay the foundations for more smart home technology to be added later as you build out your smart home network.